 So, now that you know the reasons that may lead to camera issues on Zoom, here are the quick steps you can take to troubleshoot the "Zoom camera not working" issue.

 Ensure that the camera is active in the Zoom settings.
 On a computer, you can check this in the "Video" tab under "Settings."
+Make sure you have unchecked and turn off my video when joining the meeting.
 On a mobile device, you can check this in the "Video" tab under "Meeting Settings".

 If you have tried all the above steps and the camera is still not working, try restarting your device.
 This can often resolve issues with the camera.